MSc Advancing Practice

 To gain this award, you are required to undertake two compulsory clinical modules:

 These compulsory modules require face-to-face attendance for teaching and assessment to take place.
 In addition, the Prescribing for Healthcare Professionals module leads to a qualification with the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC), therefore you must be practising and registered within the UK to undertake this.

 Teaching at Stirling is practice-focused, with an emphasis on employability and transforming careers.

-If you’re a health or social care professional, this course aims to equip you with the skills and knowledge you need to advance both your career and your field of contemporary care.
+If you’re a health care professional, this course aims to equip you with the skills and knowledge you need to advance both your career and your field of contemporary care.

 After graduating you’ll be able to: